yast/yast-network/doc/installation.md

 file](https://github.com/yast/yast-installation/blob/master/doc/control-file.md),
 and below we have the principal steps concerning network configuration:

-  - Linuxrc
+  1. Linuxrc
-  - inst_install_inf (What is still needed)
-  - inst_dhcp
+  2. inst_dhcp
+  3. inst_lan
-  - manual_configuration
+  4. manual_configuration
-    - SLE (in registration, addons or disk activation)
+    - SLE (in registration, addons or disks activation)
-    - openSUSE (only in addons or disk activation)
+    - openSUSE (only in addons or disks activation)
-  - finish
+  5. finish
-    - network_finish
-      - save_network
+    - network_finish -> save_network

-Note: If you are interested in knowing more about the installation process check [this](https://github.com/yast/yast-installation/blob/master/doc/installation_overview.md) documentation.
+**Note:** If you are interested in knowing more about the installation process check [this](https://github.com/yast/yast-installation/blob/master/doc/installation_overview.md) documentation.